Login

 Lower Thirds Basics

-Here are few things to consider when using a lower third.
+Here are a few things to consider when using a lower third:

 Style

 Shapeless lower third templates consist of straightforward text.
-It’s very important to pick the right font as you won’t be relying on a background box.
 You don’t want your text to be hard to read.
+It’s essential to pick the right font, as you won’t rely on a background box.

-Simple lower thirds incorporate shapes, which look more stylised, professional and eye-catching.
+Simple lower thirds incorporate more stylized, professional, and eye-catching shapes.

 The most important thing is to keep your lower thirds in line with your brand guidelines.

-When creating lower thirds, be sure to incorporate your brand’s colours.
-However, don’t use colour combinations that clash, are distracting or blend into the video’s imagery because it makes the text hard to read.
+When creating lower thirds, be sure to incorporate your brand’s colors.
+However, don’t use color combinations that clash, are distracting, or blend into the video’s imagery because it makes the text hard to read.

 Typography